Bristol is the jewel of the south west.

 To anyone who’s never been to Bristol before, the first thing you’ll probably fall in love with is the accent.
 Trust us, once you’ve been called ‘my luvverly’ for the first time, you’ll never want to be addressed any other way again.

 Step out of the train station at Temple Meads and you’ll quickly grasp the ‘other’ beauty of Bristol.
-Tall, sloping hills stretching upwards in every direction (Bristolians aren’t afraid of a big hill – perhaps one of the reasons everyone’s so fit around here).
+Tall, sloping hills stretching upwards in every direction (Bristolians aren’t afraid of a big hill – perhaps one of the reasons everyone’s so fit around here) and if you aren’t a local the endless hills may see you calling for a Bristol taxi sooner than you anticipated.

 But to get to know the city better you’ve got to really get under its skin.
 Boasting a rich history of ocean trade, musical innovation and outright invention, this is a place worth getting to know.